OCA/account-financial-tools/account_move_locking/README.rst

 Usage
 =====
-In order the locked the move you need to follow this process
+In order to lock the move you need to follow this process:
     * You need to post your move, with the standard wizard Post Journal Entries (Invoicing -> Periodic Processing -> Draft Entries -> Post Journal Entries)
-    * After the you can use the wizard Lock Journal Entries (Invoicing -> Periodic Processing -> Draft Entries -> Lock Journal Entries)
+    * After that you can use the wizard Lock Journal Entries (Invoicing -> Periodic Processing -> Draft Entries -> Lock Journal Entries)

 Bug Tracker